fusion-jena/abecto-vocabulary/README.md

 # The ABECTO Vocabulary

-The ABECTO Vocabulary (AV) is vocabulary for the description of execution plans and results of the [ABox Evaluation and Comparison Tool for Ontologies (ABECTO)](https://github.com/fusion-jena/abecto).
+The ABECTO Vocabulary (AV) is a vocabulary for the description of execution plans and results of the [ABox Evaluation and Comparison Tool for Ontologies (ABECTO)](https://github.com/fusion-jena/abecto).
 It reuses …

 ## Scope of the Vocabulary